 As our ship enters Itabeca Canal, we dock to disembark and travel into the highlands by motor vehicle.
 In this secluded natural setting, we'll enjoy a night of first-class "camping" high atop Santa Cruz Island, where the sounds of nature and the starry skies overhead are the backdrop for a savory dinner served in the camp's covered, open-air lounge and dining area.
 A fire crackles in the grate for added ambience.
 Our unique accommodations are in either individual tree houses or semi-permanent, raised walk-in tents reminiscent of an African safari camp—but with tortoises!
 Guests share two bathhouses that have flush toilets and hot showers.

 In the morning, after a light breakfast, we drive back to the dock to meet our private ship once more and continue on our marine-based journey through the Galapagos.

-IMPORTANT — Please Note: A stay at NHA's Wild Tortoise Camp is included on all of our 2014 Galapagos Hiking and Kayaking expedition trips.
-An optional stay is also included with all 2013 and 2014 Classic, Photo and Family Galapagos trips.
+IMPORTANT — Please Note: A stay at Nat Hab's Wild Tortoise Camp is part of our Galapagos Hiking and Kayaking expedition trips.
+An optional stay is also included with all Classic, Photo and Family Galapagos trips.
 Keep in mind that while accommodations at our Wild Tortoise Camp include real beds and shared showers and bathrooms, this is still very much like a camping situation with a “roughing it” element.
 Also, should the weather be rainy, as in all camping situations, the experience can become more challenging.
 At times, the camp may be closed due to poor weather conditions.